Good Vibrations? A Qualitative Study of Co-Creation, Communication, Flow, and Trust in Vibe Coding: Introduction

-The speed of this unique paradigm shift warrants an investigation to understand what vibe coding is evolving to ``mean'' and what this may signal for the future of software development and engineering practices.
-Our timely research seeks to understand what a community of developers mean when they use this phrase, why experts and non developers vibe code, and how they do so.
-We also seek to uncover perceptions towards the software they create, and the challenges they face.
+The speed of this unique paradigm shift warrants an investigation to understand how vibe coding is evolving and what this may signal for the future of software development and engineering practices.
+Our timely research seeks to understand what a community of developers perceive to be true when they use this phrase, why experts and non developers vibe code, and how they do so.
+We also seek to uncover perceptions about the software they create, and the challenges they face while doing so.
 In addition, we investigate the perceived risks of abandoning a traditional, principled, design-forward approach to software engineering.
-Specifically, we examine what it means for developers to embrace LLMs in helping them arrive at solutions they may not have anticipated when they sat down to vibe code.
-The importance of studying a potentially new programming paradigm is evident by emerging research on arxiv (see related work in Section~\ref{rw}).
+Specifically, we investigate the implications of when developers embrace LLMs to rapidly develop solutions they may not have anticipated when they sat down to vibe code.
+These early signals from developers can help practitioners and researchers recognize these emerging risks and plan solutions for measuring or mitigating these risks, and bring more awareness to these risks across our field.

-To best capture the multifaceted aspects related to ``vibe coding'', we perform a qualitative analysis using a mix of data sources including both social media posts and semi-structured interviews.
-Regarding social media, a ``community of practice''~\cite{wenger1998communities} has formed around vibe coding on Reddit and LinkedIn social media platforms.
+To arrive at a theory that describes developer perceptions towards ``vibe coding'', we code social media posts made by practitioners adopting vibe coding techniques, and augment these early insights with in-depth semi-structured interviews.
+Our rational for analyzing social media posts is that the channels we consider capture communication from a ``community of practice''~\cite{wenger1998communities} that has formed around vibe coding on Reddit and LinkedIn.
 On Reddit, the community has grown to 159K members, and posters describe their experiences, share their concerns and best practices, and seek feedback on the products they ``vibe code''.
-For our analysis, we scraped key Reddit posts from \texttt{r/vibecoding} and LinkedIn, where we searched for recent and popular posts tagged with \texttt{\#vibecoding}.
-We further conducted 11 interviews with practitioners to gain deeper insights on their practices, challenges and experiences.
-In total, we use a flexible qualitative methodology~\cite{deterding2021flexible} to analyze over 190,000 words on vibe coding experiences and practice.
+For our analysis, we scraped Reddit posts from \texttt{r/vibecoding} and LinkedIn, where we searched for recent and popular posts tagged with \texttt{\#vibecoding}.
+We further conducted 11 interviews with practitioners to gain deeper practitioner insights, including challenges and experiences.
+In total, we use a flexible qualitative methodology~\cite{deterding2021flexible} to analyze over 5,000 comments (14,939 sentences) made across 134 posts on vibe coding experiences and practice.